yromano/fair_dummies/README.md

 # Fair Dummies: Achieving Equalized Odds by Resampling Sensitive Attributes

-This package implements ``Fair Dummies'': a flexible framework [1] for learning predictive models that approximately satisfy the equalized odds notion of fairness.
+This package implements "Fair Dummies": a flexible framework [1] for learning predictive models that approximately satisfy the equalized odds notion of fairness.
 This is achieved by introducing a general discrepancy function that rigorously quantifies violations of this criterion, formulating a differentiable penalty that drives the model parameters towards equalized odds.

 To rigorously evaluate fitted models, we also implement a formal hypothesis test to detect when a prediction rule violates the equalized odds property.
 Both the model fitting and hypothesis testing leverage a resampled version of the sensitive attribute obeying the equalized odds property by construction.

 Lastly, we demonstrate how to incorporate techniques for equitable uncertainty quantification---unbiased for each protected group---to precisely communicate the results of the data analysis.

 [1] Y. Romano, S. Bates, and E. J. Candès, “Achieving Equalized Odds by Resampling Sensitive Attributes.”
 2020.

 [2] Y. Romano, E. Patterson, and E. J. Candès, [“Conformalized quantile regression.”](https://arxiv.org/abs/1905.03222) 2019.

 [3] Y. Romano, R. F. Barber, C. Sabbatti and E. J. Candès, [“With malice towards none: Assessing uncertainty via equalized coverage.”](https://statweb.stanford.edu/~candes/papers/EqualizedCoverage.pdf) 2019.

 ## Getting Started